tekknolagi/isdt/lecture-notes/2-vcs.md

 CONTENTS: Collaboration with Git

 You've done enough solo development.
-It's now time to start working with your groupmates on your project.
-In order to do that, you need to make your repository accessible to the others somehow.
+It's now time to learn to work with your groupmates on projects.
+In order to do that, you need to know how to make your repository accessible to the others somehow.

 Git is pretty flexible about how repositories can be shared---after all, they